A No Poo itchy scalp is one of the most common problems that new No Poo’ers can face, especially during the transition period.

 Using an extra rinse after washing using distilled water may bring about amazing results, especially if you live in a hard water area where the water has many chemicals still left in it by the time it reaches your tap.

 Your white flakes may not be dandruff at all, but No Poo white flakes!

 Dandruff is caused by a specific fungus, whereas white flakes can come about for many reasons.

 I have listed the most common as a checklist for you:

 - Silicon use: If you’re still using styling products that contain silicon your dandruff could be residue that your No Poo method of hair washing hasn’t managed to clean out.
 Try reducing the use of styling gels, and make sure the water used is warm enough (but not too hot!) to wash away any left-over product.
 An Apple Cider Vinegar rinse can also help to remove products left on your scalp.

-- Shedding: Your skin sheds on a regular basis but it may be that for some reason, instead shedding in a monthly cycle, the shedding can occur weekly or even more frequently.
-Normally we wouldn’t see these flakes, but with such a rapid turnover of skin it is inevitable that all this skin will be obvious in our hair (source 9).
+- Shedding: Your skin sheds on a regular basis but it may be that for some reason, instead of shedding in a monthly cycle, the shedding can occur weekly or even more frequently.
+Normally we wouldn’t see these flakes, but with such a rapid turnover of the skin, it is inevitable that all this skin will be obvious in our hair (source 9).

 It may be that you find that a few days after you’ve been swimming, or used a particular wash, your No Poo white flakes were much worse…or even much better.

 Your diary will help to pin down a possible cause that you can then tackle head-on.